jlshen2011/jlshen2011.github.io/research.md

 ## Theoretical Foundation of Statistical Inference

+The research is to develop new methodologies with in mind the foundational principles of statistical inference, in particular, using the concept of confidence distribution.
+A confidence distribtion can been loosely referred to as a distribution function on the parameter space that can represent confidence intervals of all levels for a parameter of interest.
+It is no different from a point estimator or an interval estimator (confidence interval), but it uses a sample-dependent distribution function on the parameter space (instead of a point or an interval) to estimate the parameter of interest.
+Some recent developments have highlighted the promising potentials of the CD concept, as an effective inferential tool

+ it encompasses and unifies a wide range of examples, from regular parametric cases (including most examples of the classical development of Fisher's fiducial distribution) to bootstrap distributions, p-value functions,[5] normalized likelihood functions and, in some cases, Bayesian priors and Bayesian posteriors.[6]

+The [Bayesian, Fiducial, and Frequentist (BFF) community](http://bff-stat.org/) began in 2014 as a means to facilitate scientific exchange among statisticians and scholars in related fields that  The community encourages and promotes research activities ,

 The research proposes a general framework for prediction in which a prediction is presented in the form of a distribution function, called *predictive distribution function*.
 This predictive distribution function is well suited for the notion of confidence subscribed in the frequentist interpretation, and it can provide meaningful answers for questions related to prediction.

 A general approach under this framework is formulated and illustrated by using the so-called confidence distributions (CDs).
 This CD-based prediction approach inherits many desirable properties of CD, including its capacity for serving as a common platform for connecting and unifying the existing procedures of predictive inference in Bayesian, fiducial and frequentist paradigms.
 The theory underlying the CD-based predictive distribution is developed and some related efficiency and optimality issues are addressed.
 Moreover, a simple yet broadly applicable Monte Carlo algorithm is proposed for the implementation of the proposed approach.
 This concrete algorithm together with the proposed definition and associated theoretical development produce a comprehensive statistical inference framework for prediction.